 How can your Great Dane live a healthy life?

 Health ensures to some extent long life span.
 A Great Dane dog living a healthy lifestyle is bound to live longer viz-a-viz dogs having improper way of living.
 Knowing the importance of customs you have inculcated in your Great Dane’s life, here are some tips for you to provide a healthy life for your Great Dane.

 Balanced and Healthy diet

 Dogs just like humans depend on diet to maintain themselves.
-A healthy life of the Great Dane directly depends on what you give it to eat.
+A healthy life of a Great Dane directly depends on what you feed it to with.
 If your dog is getting its much needed nutrients in its food, you are surely assisting your Great Dane to have a healthy span of life.
-But the food of Great Dane ought to be particularly for the breed.
-As Great Dane could face problem of fast growth which can be controlled plainly by its food and nutrition.
+But food for a Great Dane ought to be the food particularly made for the breed.
+As Great Dane could face problem of fast growth.
+The difficulty can be controlled plainly by furnishing the dog with proper food and nutrition.

 The number of meals in which the feed is given is important for the dog.
 A Great Dane puppy entails three meals per day.
 Whereas an 2 meals for an adult dog daily.
 How much food to give your Great Dane is also important.

 If your Great Dane is growing rapidly it might get musculoskeletal diseases like;

 - Hypertrophic osteodystrophy